The solution to the challenge lies in the positioning of the design elements within your website.

 But the directive (to “Sign Up”) is consistent.

 Keep your user engaged by changing up the scenery.
 In doing so, you’ll find that you’re able to close more leads and generate more revenue.

-Designing for the web is a challenging task, given that only 55% of users view a page for less than 15 seconds.
+Designing for the web is a challenging task, given that most users view a page for less than 15 seconds.